 How Media Ownership Matters

-“News you can use to promote your interests: Media ownership forms and economic instrumentalism.” (with Timothy Neff), Journalism Studies, published online first on October 22, 2021.
+“News you can use to promote your interests: Media ownership forms and economic instrumentalism.”
+Timothy Neff and Rodney Benson, Journalism Studies, published online first on October 22, 2021.

 Can Philanthropy Save Public Interest Journalism?”
-Byline Times, article commissioned by UK Media Influence Matrix, June 22, 2021.
+Rodney Benson, Byline Times, article commissioned by UK Media Influence Matrix, June 22, 2021.

-Rethinking the Sociology of Media Ownership” (in L. Grindstaff, Ming-Cheng M. Lo, and John R. Hall, eds., Routledge Handbook of Cultural Sociology, 2019).
+Rethinking the Sociology of Media Ownership” Rodney Benson, in L. Grindstaff, Ming-Cheng M. Lo, and John R. Hall, eds., Routledge Handbook of Cultural Sociology, 2019.

-Media Ownership and Public Service News: How Strong are Institutional Logics?” (with Timothy Neff and Mattias Hessérus in International Journal of Press/Politics, 2018)
+Media Ownership and Public Service News: How Strong are Institutional Logics?”
+Rodney Benson, Timothy Neff, and Mattias Hessérus, International Journal of Press/Politics, 2018.

-Can Foundations Solve the Journalism Crisis?” (in Journalism, 2018).
+Can Foundations Solve the Journalism Crisis?”
+Rodney Benson, Journalism, 2018.

 Shaping Immigration News … maintenant en français (L’immigration au prisme des médias)